x

 • 1-hour pointe/men’s/variations class, daily

-• 60/90-minute partnering class, weekly (select levels only)
+• 1-hour partnering class, weekly (select levels only)

-• 1-hour corps de ballet class, weekly
+• 1-hour corps de ballet class, once or twice weekly

 • Additional showcase rehearsal (select levels only)